Catastrophe bond: Investors

 Investors choose to invest in catastrophe bonds because their return is largely uncorrelated with the return on other investments in fixed income or in equities, so cat bonds help investors achieve diversification.
 Investors also buy these securities because they generally pay higher interest rates (in terms of spreads over funding rates) than comparably rated corporate instruments, as long as they are not triggered.

 Key categories of investors who participate in this market include hedge funds, ILS-dedicated funds, and asset managers.
 Life insurers, reinsurers, banks, pension funds, and other investors have also participated in offerings.

-A number of specialized fund managers play a significant role in the sector, including Fermat Capital Management, K2 Advisors, Leadenhall Capital Partners, Nephila Capital, Aeolus Capital Management, Elementum Advisors, Schroder Investment Management, Neuberger Berman ILS, Twelve Capital, AXA Investment Managers, Plenum Investments, and Tangency Capital.
+A number of specialized fund managers play a significant role in the sector, including Euler ILS Partners Ltd, Fermat Capital Management, K2 Advisors, Leadenhall Capital Partners, Nephila Capital, Aeolus Capital Management, Elementum Advisors, Schroder Investment Management, Neuberger Berman ILS, Twelve Capital, AXA Investment Managers, Plenum Investments, and Tangency Capital.
 Several mutual fund and hedge fund managers also invest in catastrophe bonds, among them Stone Ridge Asset Management, Amundi US, and PIMCO.